jalopezsuarez/piback/README.md

 ### PiBack Configuration

-PiBack needs to be configured with a INI file in order to work correctly.
+PiBack needs to be configured with a INI file in order to work correctly `piback.ini`.
 The configuration file has 3 sections:

 * Input devices where the gamepad joysticks are connected, this is generic for most of Linux.
 * The list of applications that will be QUITTED from PiBack when a hotkey is detected.
 This applications is a list of proccess.
 To obtain this you can try  `ps aux` in command line to get the name of the process usually it is the same as executable filename.